 Christmas 4 Kids is held in Hendersonville at the Walmart each year in mid-December and is followed up by a benefit concert normally held at the Ryman Auditorium.
 The public can tour the buses of some of their favorite country music stars.
 The proceeds from the event benefit local needy children during the holiday season.

-Guests visiting the Zoo during the holiday season can step back in time and experience a traditional Victorian Christmas at the Zoo’s Grassmere Historic Home.
+Guests visiting the NashvilleZoo during the holiday season can step back in time and experience a traditional Victorian Christmas at the Zoo’s Grassmere Historic Home.
 Tours are normally held weekends in December.
 The zoo will also put on an illuminated Santa's village, where little kids can line up to meet the big guy himself.

 Presented by Downtown Clarksville Association, each ArtWalk event is normally held on the first Thursday of the month and highlights local artists at the many boutiques, restaurants & of course the Roxy in Downtown Clarksville Folks can enjoy local art on display in various venues.